How much flow will I get through the regulator or valve?

 A balanced regulator has the inlet pressure acting on two opposing areas that are of nearly the same size, this way variations in inlet pressure have a minimal effect on outlet pressure.
 Unbalanced regulators are simpler and have pressure acting from one direction only.
 This effectively requires greater outlet pressure variations with inlet pressure variations.
 Be aware that even balanced regulators require a small degree of unbalancing force to ensure the pressure closes the seat of the valve.
 See the discussion regarding outlet variations with inlet variations.

 Are your valves/regulators Oxygen compatible?

 Some of our valves and regulators are Oxygen compatible but not all.
 Be advised that there are two issues with valves in oxygen service: the materials used must be oxygen compatible and the valves must be oxygen cleaned.
 Aluminum is NOT oxygen compatible.
 Buna o-rings are NOT oxygen compatible.
-However, we manufacture many of our valves with all brass wetted surfaces (meaning the sections of the valve that contact high pressure oxygen are brass) and we use viton o-rings for most applications.
+However, we manufacture many of our valves with all brass wetted surfaces (meaning the sections of the valve that contact high-pressure oxygen is brass) and we use Viton o-rings for most applications.
 Viton is oxygen compatible.
-When selecting a product for oxygen service ensure you are selecting a brass version (usually containing -B in the part number) with viton o-rings.
+When selecting a product for oxygen service ensure you are selecting a brass version (usually containing -B in the part number) with Viton o-rings.

 WE DO NOT OXYGEN CLEAN OUR VALVES.
 THE VALVES AS SHIPPED ARE NOT TO BE USED IN OXYGEN SERVICE WITHOUT FIRST OXYGEN CLEANING THEM.